 Find more information on workplace rights and responsibilities at Find help for – Outworkers.

-Outworkers in the clothing, textile and footwear industry are covered by the Textile Award.
-All outworkers covered by the Textile Award have to be given an information sheet in Schedule F of the award which sets out outworker:
+Outworkers in the clothing, textile and footwear industry are covered by the Textile and Clothing Award.
+All outworkers covered by this Award must be given the information sheet in Schedule F of the award which contains outworker:

 - pay rates